 That may seem logical and you may not think you have to tell the user not to send their credit card information over your wireless or use their social security number anywhere, but you do have to say that.

 You should require the user to check a box that says they understand that you aren’t liable if they do something stupid like sending their credit card information to a "spammy" website.

 If your Guest or Customer does something illegal:

 You know that the internet isn’t private right?

 The reality is, that when you buy internet access from a provider, they in-turn give you an IP Address.
-That IP address works just like a physical address to identify the location of where something is happening.
+That it works just like a physical address to identify the location of where something is happening.

 If someone is pirating music or movies from your network the companies looking to sue look for the “Source IP”, meaning they have the potential to track it to your location.